-The composition is played through audio transducers installed inside the walls of the pavilion which turn the building into a large “invisible” speaker, as well as on a big metal sculpture outside which softly emits the sounds into the environment.
+The generative composition is made of sounds recorded in the Klankenbos forest and transformed into abstract natural and musical sounds.
+The music is diffused into the space through the walls of the pavilion and the body of a large metal sculpture outside – by audio transducers installed inside which turn the structures into large “invisible” speakers – which softly emits the sounds into the environment.
 The piece is self-organizing in nature and basically infinite, with the sonic events occurring and combining in random and probabilistic manner.
-It has also silent passages of variable lengths, allowing sounds from the environment to come into focus again and appear like part of the composition.
+It has also silent passages of variable lengths, allowing sounds from the environment to come into focus again and appear as part of the composition.

-The music blends sonically and behaviourally with the existing sounds of the forest and appears almost like a natural part of the soundscape, yet introduces layers of newness, unfamiliarity and artificiality to it.
+The music blends sonically and behaviourally with the existing sounds of the forest, and appears almost as a natural part of the soundscape, yet introduces layers of novelty, unfamiliarity and artificiality to it.
 The sounds and musical phrases have been selected and transformed also with the architecture and spatial perception of the pavilion in mind, the aim being to enhance visitors’ experience of the building.
 Another consideration has been the everyday function of the space (an information and meeting point, a refreshment area, and a workshop and educational facility): the music should be non-intrusive enough to accommodate and create a new aural space for all these activities.

 The installation was made for the Pfeifen im Wald summer exhibition in July 2017, and it ran from 21st July to 23rd September 2017.
 A recording of the music continues to be available to visitors at Radio Forest as part of its permanent soundscape archive, accessible from a digital information stand inside the pavilion.